Nazism: Response to World War I and Italian Fascism

 Hitler spoke of Nazism being indebted to the success of Fascism's rise to power in Italy.
 In a private conversation in 1941, Hitler said that "the brown shirt would probably not have existed without the black shirt", the "brown shirt" referring to the Nazi militia and the "black shirt" referring to the Fascist militia.
 He said in regards to the 1920s: "If Mussolini had been outdistanced by Marxism, I don't know whether we could have succeeded in holding out.
 At that period National Socialism was a very fragile growth".

-Other Nazis—especially those associated with the party's more radical wing such as Gregor Strasser, Goebbels and Himmler—rejected Italian Fascism, accusing it of being too conservative or capitalist.
-Alfred Rosenberg condemned Italian Fascism for being racially confused and having influences from philosemitism.
-Strasser criticised the policy of Führerprinzip as being created by Mussolini and considered its presence in Nazism as a foreign-imported idea.
-Throughout the relationship between Nazi Germany and Fascist Italy, several lower-ranking Nazis scornfully viewed fascism as a conservative movement that lacked full revolutionary potential.
+Some Nazis—especially those associated with the party's more radical wing, such as Gregor Strasser — were critical of Italian Fascism, perceiving it as being too conservative or capitalist (Strasser also criticized the policy of Führerprinzip as being created by Mussolini and considered its presence in Nazism as a foreign-imported idea.).
+In fact, Nazi Germany engaged in mass-scale privatization (coining the term) after Hitler’s rise to power at a time when other western nations were nationalizing industry, whereas Fascist Italy engaged in mass-nationalization of industry and banking in the 1920s and 1930s, resulting in the Italian state owning 40 percent of the total economy.
+Some Nazis had other criticisms such as Alfred Rosenberg who criticized the intermittent philosemitism of Italian Fascism and believed it was racially confused.
+Several lower-ranking Nazis scornfully viewed Fascism as lacking full revolutionary potential.
+Hitler himself however declared National Socialism a “fascistization” of Germany, while Mussolini applauded National Socialism’s advance, which he eventually termed as “German Fascism”.
+As of 1928 the NSDAP was being subsidized by the Italian state.